 Truncating recipient’s TIN on payee statements.

 Check the box if you are a U.S. payer that is reporting on Form(s) 1099 (including reporting distributions in boxes 1 through 3 and 9 through 12 on this Form 1099-DIV) as part of satisfying your requirement to report with respect to a U.S. account for chapter 4 purposes as described in Regulations section 1.1471-4(d)(2)(iii)(A).
-In addition, check the box if you are an FFI reporting payments to a U.S. account pursuant to an election described in Regulations section 1.1471-4(d)(5)(i)(A).
+In addition, check the box if you are a Foreign Financial Institution (FFI) reporting payments to a U.S. account pursuant to an election described in Regulations section 1.1471-4(d)(5)(i)(A).

 Enter dividends, including dividends from money market funds, net short-term capital gains from mutual funds, and other distributions on stock.
 Include reinvested dividends and section 404(k) dividends paid directly from the corporation.
 Include as a dividend the amount of the recipient's share of investment expenses that you report in box 5.

 An S corporation reports as dividends on Form 1099-DIV only distributions made during 2020 out of accumulated earnings and profits.
 See section 1368 for more information.